kshma/Face-Recognition/README.md

 **Contains Synopsis, Report and Presentation.**

 create.py
-> Used to add data to dataset
+> Used to add Training data to dataset

 face_recog.py
 > Main Module for the project